 The Kohler Scholars program will provide high schools students who are the first in their family to attend college with financial support, mentorship from Kohler leaders, career exploration and internship opportunities

-MILWAUKEE, May 4, 2022 — College Possible Milwaukee, a nonprofit working to support the aspirations and potential of students who are from low-income backgrounds or the first in their family to attend college, today announced a new multi-year scholarship program created in collaboration with Wisconsin-based Kohler Co.
-In addition to renewable educational scholarships, the Kohler Scholars program provides hands-on experiences for Milwaukee high school seniors and college students including career exploration, internship opportunities and mentorship.
+MILWAUKEE, May 4, 2022 — College Possible Wisconsin, a nonprofit working to support the aspirations and potential of students who are from low-income backgrounds or the first in their family to attend college, today announced a new multi-year scholarship program created in collaboration with Wisconsin-based Kohler Co.
+In addition to renewable educational scholarships, the Kohler Scholars program provides hands-on experiences for Wisconsin high school seniors and college students including career exploration, internship opportunities and mentorship.

 “This is about tapping the potential of students who will become tomorrow’s leaders.
 It’s about providing not just financial support, but the sort of hands-on experiences that enable future leaders to discover their passion, develop new skills and build a network of mentors to help support them on their journey,” said Ginger King, Vice President of Human Resources for Kohler Co.
 “We are inspired by the College Possible’s track record and excited to deepen our impact in our community.”